Marina del Rey fireworks

 Advertising

-Whether you intend to or not, you’re going to see some 4th of July fireworks—or at the very least hear them thanks to Angelenos’ summer-long affair with very-much-illegal amateur pyro.
-But Independence Day itself brings about a whole other tier of patriotically loud, colorful explosions in the night sky thanks to a bunch of professionally-staged 4th of July fireworks shows.
-After a day at one of the best beaches in L.A., cooling off with the city’s best ice cream and grilling with friends and family, cap things off with a bang.
+Whether you intend to or not, you’re going to see some 4th of July fireworks—or at the very least hear them, thanks to Angelenos’ summer-long affair with very-much-illegal amateur pyro.
+But Independence Day itself brings about a whole other tier of patriotically loud, colorful explosions in the night sky at a bunch of professionally staged 4th of July fireworks shows.
+After spending a day at one of the best beaches in L.A., cooling off with the city’s best ice cream and grilling with friends and family, cap things off with a bang.
 From the Long Beach waterfront to Hollywood, here’s where to see 4th of July fireworks this year.

 RECOMMENDED: Find more fun for the 4th of July in L.A.